-My current research interest is marsupial reproduction and development.
-The research projects currently underway in my lab concern cell lineage analysis in marsupial embryos, sperm pairing in New World marsupials, and the role of early pregnancy factor in mammalian development.
+My current research interests are marsupial reproduction and development.
+The research projects currently underway in my lab concern cell lineage analysis in marsupial embryos, sperm pairing in New World marsupials, and embryo-maternal signaling in marsupial embryonic development.

-I teach Developmental Biology in the spring.
-This course deals with the intricacies of embryonic development (cleavage, axis formation, gastrulation, organogenesis), limb regeneration, and evolution of development ('evo-devo') at the molecular, cellular, and organismal levels.
+I teach Developmental Biology (Biology 301 and 302) in the spring, every other year.
+This course deals with the intricacies of such aspects of embryonic development as cleavage, axis formation, gastrulation, organogenesis, limb regeneration, and evolution of development ('evo-devo') at the molecular, cellular, and organismal levels.
 Most of the students in this course are biology or neuroscience majors, although I have had physics, art history, neuroscience, and biochemistry majors as well!

 Biology 301 (Developmental Biology), Spring 2012

 I also teach a course in Epigenetics (alternately with Developmental Biology).
-Epigenetics is the study of non-DNA-mediated hereditary changes in cells, a rapidly growing field I find personally satisfying because it is finding answers to many of the riddles and mysteries in biology which entranced me as a college student many years ago: “cytoplasmic inheritance”, position-effect variegation, chromosomal inactivation, and so on.
-The Spring 2011 Epigenetics class is shown below.
+Epigenetics is the study of non-DNA-mediated hereditary changes in cells, a rapidly growing field I find personally satisfying because it is finding answers to many of the riddles and mysteries in biology which entranced me as a college student many years ago: “cytoplasmic inheritance,”position-effect variegation, chromosomal inactivation, and so on.
+The Spring 2015 Epigenetics class is shown below.

 My 'extra-curricular' activities include membership in the Society for Developmental Biology, Society for Reproduction and Fertility, and American Association for the Advancement of Science.
 I serve or have served as grant reviewer for the National Research Council, National Institutes of Health, National Science Foundation, and the United States Department of Agriculture.
 I serve as Oberlin's Convenor for the Natural Sciences.
 My community work in Oberlin includes volunteer work for the Tri-City Lupus Project, the Pilipino-American Association of Lorain County, and the David Love Memorial Fund.

 I travel, hike and swim as much as I can.
 My last big trip was to Kenya in 2008, with my daughter Elsa Cruz Pearson.
 I try to read all the books I should have read as a wannabee English and Philosophy major, and cook all the stuff I learned to in home ec class.
 I went to a Beatles concert in 1966.
-I grow flowers in my garden at home when I'm taking a break from making jewelry in my basement.
+I grow flowers in my garden at home when I'm taking a break from making jewelry in my basement and knitting in my kitchen.
 I adore Rachmaninoff, Kazuo Ishiguro, Isamu Noguchi, Frank Lloyd Wright, Kemal Ataturk, and Sean Connery.
 I still dream of training as an architect or an archeologist.
 My most recent accomplishments are climbing Mt.
-Kilimanjaro, dog-sledding in Iceland, paragliding in New Zealand, visiting Baalbeck, Byblos, Aanjar, Beiteddine, checking out petroglyphs in Arizona, the snow on Aconcagua, the ice on Matanuska; and hiking in Dartmoor, Cappadocia, Uluru, Thingvellir, the Routeburn Track, the Peak District, and the Rift Valley.
+Kilimanjaro and Mount Fuji, dog-sledding on Langjokull, discovering Khmer temples and Zapotec ruins, paragliding in New Zealand, visiting Baalbeck and Byblos, admiring fairy chimneys in Cappadocia, checking out petroglyphs in Arizona, the snow on Aconcagua, the ice on Matanuska; and hiking in Dartmoor, Tasmania, Uluru, Thingvellir, Mt.
+Makiling, the Routeburn Track, the Peak District, and the Rift Valley.

 Recent Publications and Presentations (*student):